ldvpr/chatmapaiagent/README.md

     GROQ_API_KEY =  "<YOUR GROQ API KEY >"
     client = Groq( api_key=GROQ_API_KEY )

+Also , set the secret key and domain host in Django App.

 VueJS App, in utils.js file change the url in getAiResponse() function

     export  async  function  getAiResponse(userMsg, dataContext) {
        ...
        let  url  =  "<YOUR API ENDPOINT, WHERE DJANGO APP IS HOSTED>";

-Also , set the secret key and domain host in Django App.
+Build the VueJS App and copy the dist folder files into Django App in templates and static folder.

 #### **Architecture**
 -  Type: Client-Server (Decoupled Frontend/Backend)
 -   Frontend: Vue.js
 -   Backend: Django
 -   No Database: Uses browser in-memory data.